 The Scheme covers physical violence, sexual misconduct, behaviour that causes significant emotional or psychological harm, sexual offences and significant neglect.
 Organisations are required to refer potential criminal allegations to Victoria Police and the Commission works closely with police.

 In 2017–18, 474 notifications (56 per cent) were referred to police.
-In the same period, 33 subjects of allegation were referred to the Working with Children Check Unit of the Department of Justice and Regulation following substantiation of notifications to the Commission.
+In the same period, 33 subjects of allegation were referred to Working with Children Check Victoria of the Department of Justice and Community safety (formerly the Department of Justice and Regulation) following substantiation of notifications to the Commission.

 Victoria is the only State or Territory to have legislated both a Reportable Conduct Scheme and Child Safe Standards, as recommended by the Royal Commission into Institutional Responses to Child Sexual Abuse.